AI-Powered Analysis

 Emergency Repair Rights

-We verify that your lease preserves your right to make emergency repairs and deduct costs from rent when the landlord fails to act — a critical tenant protection.
+In many states, tenants have a statutory right to make emergency repairs and deduct reasonable costs from rent when the landlord fails to act within a reasonable time.
+We verify whether your lease preserves or attempts to waive this right.

 6